peuldev/peuldev/README.md

 Here are some ideas to knowing me:

-- 🔭 I’m currently working on Inventory Software
+- 🔭 I’m currently working on Inventory Management Software
 - 🌱 I’m currently learning various backend and frontend tools
 - 💻 Most used line of code `console.log("hello world")`
 - 📫 How to reach me: peul.islam71@gmail.com